In this article, we'll cover Geckoboard features that will help unlock more valuable insights from your Zendesk data.

 Similarly, if you are monitoring the overall FRT of the entire team, you can drill down to see how individual agents are performing and how they are impacting the metric.

-Moreover, with the Zendesk Support data source, you can create a wide range of metrics from Messaging by applying a filter to target only the Native messaging channel.
+Using the Zendesk Support data source, you can create a wide range of metrics from Messaging with two different methods.

 Compare historical metrics to see how their relationship evolves